N-dori/agwa/README.md

 **Unit Radio Buttons**

 Clicking the radio button on a unit reveals a table of 20 plants within that tray.

+**My Enhancement**
 Each plant includes:

 A circle indicating the age of the crop - the more complete the circle, the older the crop.